dmauser/azure-opnsense-labs/wireguard/README.md

 - Interfaces:WireGuard

     - Enable Interface and Prevent interface removal and click on save.
 ![Interfaces:WireGuard](./media/interfaces-wireguard.png)

 4. Make adjustments on the Firewall rules

-Firewall:Rules:WireGuard
+- Firewall:Rules:WireGuard

     - Add a rule to allow all traffic to the WireGuard interface.
 ![Firewall:Rules:WireGuard](./media/firewall-rules-wireguard.png)

-Firewall:Rules:LAN
+- Firewall:Rules:LAN

     - Edit LAN rule (Default allow LAN to any Rule) and change the source from LAN net to any.
 Review the rule and click in apply to commit the changes.
 ![Firewall:Rules:LAN](./media/firewall-rules-lan.png)
 ![Firewall:Rules:LAN](./media/firewall-rules-lan2.png)

-Firewall:Rules:WAN
+- Firewall:Rules:WAN

     - Add rule to allow UDP port 51820 which is the default WireGuard port.
 ![Firewall:Rules:WAN](./media/firewall-rules-wan.png)
     - Review the rule and click in apply to commit the changes.
 ![Firewall:Rules:WAN](./media/firewall-rules-wan2.png)

 5. Generate WireGuard client configuration

-VPN:WireGuard:Peer Generator
-- Configure the Peer Generator with the following settings:
+- VPN:WireGuard:Peer Generator: Configure the Peer Generator with the following settings:
   - Endpoint: <opnsense-public-ip>:51820
   - Name: wgclient-vm1
   - DNS Server: 8.8.8.8